aipack-ai/packs-lab/lab/ako/config/readme-template.md

            "max_size_kb": 200, // in KB, above which the file will be skipped "augment_model": "gemini-flash-latest", // Models can be any providers "gemini-2.5-flash" "concurrency": 16,
-        "augment_prompt": "./my-augment-instruction.md",	// Optional (ignored if not found)
 // -- llms index
                "do_llms": true,
             "llms_model": "gemini-flash-latest",
-           "llms_prompt": "./my-custom-llms-instruction.md",	// Optional (ignored if not found)
 // -- docaify (single doc consolidation)
             "do_docaify": true,
          "docaify_model": "gemini-flash-latest",
 // "docaify_target_path": ".doc-libs/lib_name-api-reference-for-llm.md",	// Optional - By default in `$ako_out_dir/5-docaify/doc-for-llm.md`)
-        "docaify_prompt": "./my-custom-docaify-instruction.md"	          // Optional (ignored if not found)
 }
 ```